 So if you’re ready to have a financial heart-to-heart with your significant other, here’s what to do when you and your partner are money opposites.

 If one partner prioritizes saving money for a rainy day, while the other spends his or her paychecks with reckless abandon, a couple might end up disagreeing over the best way to handle money.
-According to Nikiya Spence, a psychotherapist and certified money coach in Lawrenceville, Georgia, these money tendencies can often be traced back to your respective upbringings.
+According to Nikiya Spence, a psychotherapist and certified money coach based in Lawrenceville, Georgia, these money tendencies can often be traced back to your respective upbringings.
 “Money disagreements often run deep and stem from one’s personal experiences and the indirect or direct beliefs you were taught during childhood,” she says.
 For example, someone who grew up in a financially unstable household might feel more anxious about holding onto their money than someone who grew up in an affluent one.

 When there’s a big difference between individual paychecks (or if one partner doesn’t have one), money conversations can be fraught with tension.
 The partner who earns less might feel they do not contribute enough to the household income, while the partner who earns more might feel the burden from being the breadwinner.